hipe/tmx/lib/skylab/callback/doc/issues/023-the-callback-patterns.md

-• "shorters" allows multiple callbacks per channel and short-circuits on the first one that results in true-ish, making this result be the result of the call to the callbacks tree. more below.
+• "shorters" allows multiple callbacks per channel and short-circuits on the first one that results in true-ish, making this result be the result of the call to the callbacks tree. more below. :#shorters

 • "reducers" is not implemented, so we won't bother explaining it.